NicodemusGurion/nicodemusgurion.github.io/islam/01-allah.md

 > Once Allah's Messenger became sick and could not offer his night prayer (Tahajjud) for two or three nights.
 Then a lady (the wife of Abu Lahab) came and said, "O Muhammad!
 I think that **your Satan has forsaken you**, for I have not seen him with you for two or three nights!"
 On that Allah revealed: 'By the fore-noon, and by the night when it darkens, **your Lord (O Muhammad) has neither forsaken you**, nor hated you.'
 (93.1-3)

+Notice that Allah never contradicts the accusation that he is Satan, rather he affirms it by assuring Muhammad that "**your Lord has neither forsaken you**".

 # Allah's fatherhood